bacoor-hb/sdk-passkeyring/README.md

 # sdk-v2-egglepasskeywallet
+## NOTE: Only Support `React.js` and Web application framework Software related to `React.js`( Next.js, vite.js, ...)

 ## Introduction:
-> The `sdk-v2-egglepasskeywallet` SDK provides a straightforward way to connect wallets using passkeys, allowing interaction with smart accounts.
+> The `sdk-v2-egglepasskeywallet` SDK is built on `React.js`, provides a straightforward way to connect wallets using passkeys, allowing interaction with smart accounts.
 It is pre-configured with AppKit (web3modal), making it easy to integrate into your projects.

 ## Prerequisites:
 ### Before installing the SDK, ensure you have set up AppKit (web3modal).